FraJoMen/GA-cal/README.md

 data.
 We showcase the software on the calibration of the Sand Hypoplastic law (SH), proposed by von Wolffersdorff, with the oedometer (OE) and triaxial drained (TD) tests data.
-The implemented subroutines can be easily extended to solve other regression or optimization problems, including different tests and constitutive models
+The implemented subroutines can be easily extended to solve other regression or optimization problems, including different tests and constitutive models.

 The basic steps in using the code are:
   1. define the experimental data;